 Depending upon your project’s requirement you can decide which of these frameworks (individually or in combination) would be the most feasible for you to work with.

-For now, we will elaborate more on Frontend Java Script Frameworks which constitutes the main component for the Application development of your UI.
+For now, we will elaborate more on the best Front end Frameworks which constitutes the main component for the Application development of your UI.
 Having segregated our category, what are the features based on which you should evaluate a JS Framework ?

 - Speed / Performance : The very basic criteria for any frontend application today is to perform seamlessly across varying architectures.
 Even though the response time of an application also depends on the quality of code; the same piece of code/component across frameworks helps us evaluate its performance.